 Learn How to Sew a Mermaid Tail Blanket with this Free PDF Pattern and Sewing Tutorial

-This is a sponsored post written by me on behalf of JOANN.
+This mermaid tail blanket sewing tutorial is a sponsored post written by me on behalf of JOANN.
 All opinions and text are my own.

 Every little girl dreams of being a mermaid!
 My little girls have been begging me to sew up something special for them for the past few months!
 I finally caved as we were browsing the fabric aisles and JOANN and I came across the reversible sequin fabrics.
 It's absolutely dreamy and I really couldn't pass up the opportunity to sew with it.
 Maybe I'm reliving all of my childhood dreams of being a mermaid because I even made an adult sized version, but can you blame me?

-In this tutorial, I’ll share my tips and tricks for sewing with sequins and other specialty fabrics as well as the free pattern for the mermaid tail!
-I can’t wait for you to sew a mermaid tail, you are going to love it!
+In this mermaid tail blanket tutorial, I'll share my tips and tricks for sewing with sequins and other specialty fabrics as well as the free pattern for the mermaid tail!
+I can't wait for you to sew a mermaid tail, you are going to love it!

 - Mermaid Tail Free Pattern (Toddler, Child, Adult)

 - Plush Fleece (1-2 yards of each color depending on size)

 - Thermoweb Stitch n Sew Fleece or Batting